teadotjay/dotfiles/README.md

 cd ~/dotfiles/teadotjay && git submodule update --init
 ```

-If you get a "git" error, try replacing `git` with `/usr/bin/git` above.

 From that point, you can cherry-pick my settings or replace your dotfiles with
 links to mine using deploy.sh.
 (Don't worry, deploy.sh makes a backup.)